gradualgames/ggvm/README.txt

 *Kevin Hanley (KHAN Games) - For testing an iOS build of his *game, The Incident, on his iPad.
 *
-*Shiru - For bug reports and pointing Joe Granato to GGVm.
+*Alex Semenov (Shiru) - For bug reports and pointing Joe Granato *to GGVm.
+Also for inspiring me to work really hard on *performance issues on mobile devices.
 *
 ****************************************************************